eljandoubi/DisasterResponsePipeline/README.md

 <a name="descripton"></a>
 ## Description

+Following a disaster, responsible agencies are inundated with a multitude of direct or social media communications at a time when disaster response organizations are least equipped to sift through and prioritize the most crucial messages.
+It is common for only one message in a thousand to hold relevance for disaster response professionals.
+In such situations, various organizations typically handle specific aspects of the problem.
+For instance, one organization focuses on providing clean water, another deals with clearing blocked roads, and yet another ensures the availability of medical supplies.

 The project aim is to build a Natural Language Processing (NLP) model to categorize messages on a real time basis.
 The dataset contains pre-labelled tweet and messages from real-life disaster events.

 This project is divided in the following key sections: